Quinton Blue On The Novel

 Quirky.
 This is a novel for people who are, shall we say, a bit different.
 There's a chapter called, "Flunking Thoreau."
 Once a person gets on the path of dress for success and career as god, then they've flunked Thoreau.
 They never should've been let out of high school.
 But Thoreau was more complicated than the unconventional side, too.
 He didn't fit the unconventional box because his life was much different after Walden Pond.
 So, this novel is for the people who are the round pegs in a square-peg world.

-Quinton Blue was born and raised in Indiana and is currently living in California.
+Quinton Blue was born and raised in Indiana and recently moved from California to Texas.
 "The Sun Tea Chronicles" is his second novel.
 The first he shredded years ago.
-He's now recreating it, so his first novel will become his second novel sometimes in 2012.
+He's now recreating it, so his first novel will become his second novel sometime in 2015.